Mike Johnson: Religion

 Johnson is a member of the Christian right faction of the Republican Party.
 His inaugural speech as speaker of the House emphasized his Southern Baptist beliefs as the basis for his politics.

 Johnson has referred to the "so-called separation of church and state".
 He has asserted that "the founders wanted to protect the church from an encroaching state, not the other way around."

 In April 2018, Johnson joined Attorney General of Louisiana Jeff Landry, a Republican, and Christian actor Kirk Cameron to argue under the First Amendment to the United States Constitution for student-led school prayer and religious expression in public schools.

 Johnson has cited David Barton, an evangelical author and political activist, as influential to him.

+After Representative Andy Ogles posted, "Muslims don't belong in American society", Johnson declined to condemn Ogles.
+In response to a question about Ogles's post, Johnson said: "There's a lot of energy in the country and a lot of popular sentiment that the demand to impose Sharia law in America is a serious problem.
+That's what animates this.
+The language that people use—it's different language than I would use.
+But I think that's a serious issue.
+Sharia law and the imposition of Sharia law is contrary to the U.S. Constitution.
+When you seek to come to a country and not assimilate but impose Sharia law, Sharia law is in conflict with the Constitution.
+It's not about people as Muslims; it's about those who seek to impose a different belief system that is in direct conflict with the Constitution."